ucsd-progsys/intro-refinement-types/README.md

 README
 ======

-This repository has the materials for a 25 minute talk on Refinement Types, with [LiquidHaskell](https://github.com/ucsd-progsys/liquidhaskell).
+This repository has the materials for a [25 minute talk on Refinement Types][online], with [LiquidHaskell](https://github.com/ucsd-progsys/liquidhaskell).

 For longer versions, you may be interested in: